evolbeginner/iSeeCE/README.md

 # Installation
 iSeeGC is run in Linux environment.

-Please type "bash check_requirements.sh to see whether required software and libraries have been installed."
+Please type **"bash check_requirements.sh"** to see whether required software and libraries have been installed.

 # Usage
 Type iSeeGC.sh -h to the help message.